netnodes/Values/docs/privacy_policy.md

 ## 9. HOW GDPR RELATES TO DOORFLOW

 In the context of the GDPR, individuals with data stored in DoorFlow or individuals using DoorFlow applications are considered Data Subjects.
-DoorFlow end-users and in some cases DoorFlow Resellers are considered Data Controllers.
+DoorFlow account holders  and in some cases DoorFlow Resellers are considered Data Controllers.
 DoorFlow is a Data Processor.

 As a Data Processor, DoorFlow is the responsible custodian of the Data Subject’s data, performing this role on behalf of the Data Controller.
 The Data Controller is completely responsible to determine what data is captured, stored and processed within DoorFlow.
 The Data Controller is the owner of the data.
 DoorFlow does not rent, share, disclose or sell any data owned by the Data Controller.